 Despite a series of UN Climate conferences and treaties including the famous Paris Climate Agreement in 2015 (when 195 countries agreed to ‘hold the increase in the global average temperature to well below 2°C above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5°C.’) our atmospheric carbon dioxide levels have continued to rise exponentially.

-The Parish Council has agreed to work with a local climate action group in order to reduce its carbon footprint and highlight how residents can get involved.
+The Parish Council has agreed to work with the local climate action group in order to reduce its carbon footprint and highlight how residents can get involved.
 To find out more about Climate Action Weston Turville, visit their website https://www.climateactionwestonturville.org/

 What can we do?